thijsDieperink/strad-md-infra/README.md

       - Update apt | `apt update`
       - Install netcat | `apt install netcat-traditional`
       - Run | `nc -zv [hostname] 50053`.
 Hostname in this command, is the hostname (e.g control.nl) from the other VM
-        - If this gives a message "TBA", then all is well.
-If not, nothing is listening and you should check the containers on the other VM
+        - If this gives a message "succeeded!", then all is well.
+If not, nothing is listening on that port and you should check the containers on the other VM
-      - Run the previous command also for the ports 50051 and 50052
+      - Run the previous command also for the ports 50051 and 50052 from the worker node and 50051 and 50053 from the control node
-      - Do the above steps also on the other VM
-7. If you do not encounter any errors while testing, you are ready to start working with the framework.
+8. If you do not encounter any errors while testing, you are ready to start working with the framework.
 Pfff finally, but also Whoepie!!

 ## Some last sort of good things to know
 1. Stop an instance: